pollsmor/Project_04/README.md

   - Project manager
   - Update README, make sure devlog is up to date
   - Update design doc to reflect changes to project midway through
-  - Some coding for the D3 part (specifically hovering over a line for more detailed info)
+  - Some coding for the D3 part (when necessary)
 - Derek Leung
   - D3 work
     - Drawing the base line graph (scale does not change)